hroncok/eng.hroncok.cz/_posts/2013-06-12-owncloud-with-postgresql-on-centos.md

     chcon -t httpd_sys_rw_content_t /home/owncloud

 After that, I was able to fill the setup page of ownCloud and it worked.
 Sadly, I was not able to make the Dropbox sync working (yet).

+That's it, as said before *No manual configuration should be required* :D